 Make Sure You Find The Right Tuition

-Choosing the right tutors or online course for your child is a huge responsibility, so of course, it’s going to feel a little daunting.
-The right online classes will be transparent about what exactly their courses involve, and how they execute them.
-You going to want to be able to see what is in store for the months ahead, and you are going to want to be able to see that their methods have proven results.
+Choosing suitable tutors or online courses for your child is a huge responsibility so that it may feel a little daunting.
+The appropriate online classes will be transparent about what exactly their courses involve and how they execute them.
+You will want to see what is in store for the months ahead and that their methods have proven results.

-Something particularly important to keep in mind when you’re doing your research is how important the role of the teacher is in online learning.
-For 11+ online learning, for example, you need to know that the tutor is not only capable of delivering the educational experience but can connect and convey that knowledge virtually.
-Test Teach has a range of expert tutors for their 11+ tutoring, each with formidable levels of experience and a passion for teaching.
+Something significant to remember when you’re doing your research is the role of the teacher in online learning.
+For 11+ online learning, for example, you need to know that the tutor can deliver the educational experience and connect and convey that knowledge virtually.
+Test Teach has a range of expert tutors for its 11+ tutoring, each with formidable experience and a passion for teaching.

 Don’t Forget To Be Encouraging

-One of the issues that have been widely reported following the school closures during lockdown is that a lot of kids have suffered from a lack of motivation.
-It’s going to be extremely important that you find a way to encourage your child without making them feel an overwhelming amount of pressure.
+One of the issues widely reported following the school closures during lockdown is that many kids have suffered from a lack of motivation.
+It would be best if you found a way to encourage your child without making them feel overwhelming pressure.

-Think about how this experience is affecting them and remember to be patient when they are struggling.
-If you notice that your child is finding a subject particularly challenging, find new ways to present it.
+Consider how this experience affects them, and remember to be patient when struggling.
+If your child finds a particularly challenging subject, find new ways to present it.
 Don’t be afraid to talk to other parents in your social circle about how they are helping their kids to stay engaged and motivated.

 Make Sure That They Have Space To Work

-Space has been at a premium for everyone over the course of the last year as we’ve all tried to figure out how everyone in the family can work from home.
-It can be easy to just set your laptop up where there’s space, but anyone who’s spent too long working in their bedroom will tell you that it’s so important to have a space set aside that’s just for work.
+Over the last year, space has been at a premium for everyone as we’ve all tried to figure out how everyone in the family can work from home.
+It can be easy to set your laptop up where there’s space, but anyone who has spent too long working in their bedroom will tell you it’s essential to have a space set aside just for work.

-With that in mind, try to find a workspace for your child that is not their bedroom or in front of the TV.
-It’s not just about making sure that there are as few distractions as possible (although that is definitely a good idea), it’s about making sure that there is a clearly defined area that is there for learning that they can leave behind them when they’re finished.
-Clear separation between work and rest is so important and can keep morale going.
+With that in mind, try to find a workspace for your child, not in their bedroom or in front of the TV.
+It’s not just about ensuring that there are as few distractions as possible (although that is a good idea); it’s about ensuring that there is a clearly defined area for learning that they can leave behind when finished.
+Clear separation between work and rest is essential and can keep morale going.

 Make Sure They Can Burn Off That Energy

-When your child is learning from home, there are fewer opportunities for them to burn off that excess energy and unwind at the end of the day.
-There are no running to and from school, no organised sports activities, and a lack of exercise can have a seriously negative effect on their mood.
+When your child is learning from home, they have fewer opportunities to burn off excess energy and unwind at the end of the day.
+There is no running to and from school, no organized sports activities and a lack of exercise can seriously affect their mood.

-So, it’s going to be very important that you continue to factor in fresh air and exercise time into their daily routine.
-Even if it’s just setting aside a block of time when they can go and kick a ball around the garden or joining them on a quick jog around the block at the end of the day, it helps to keep the body and mind active and to keep them positive.
+So, it will be essential that you continue to factor in fresh air and exercise time into their daily routine.
+Even if it’s just setting aside a block of time when they can go and kick a ball around the garden or join them on a quick jog around the block at the end of the day, it helps keep the body and mind active and positive.
 It’s also a good reminder for you to keep yourself moving too!

 • About the Author